-Peer on peer incidents will be dealt with sensitively, and the stop, define, state, enforce model will be used alongside a supportive conversation.
+Child on child\incidents will be dealt with sensitively, and the stop, define, state, enforce model will be used alongside a supportive conversation.

-Following a peer on peer incident, it may be necessary to put in place a personal behaviour or safety plan.
+Following a child on child\incident, it may be necessary to put in place a personal behaviour or safety plan.
 In this instance, this plan will be shared with the child, the parents of the child, and ALL professionals.